COSI: Gadgets

 The Gadgets exhibit area contains many classic science museum hands-on experiments, such as pulleys, wind tunnels, plasma globes, magnets, light bulbs, engines, and counterweights.
 As well, Gadgets contains the Gadgets Café, where families are seated and given a menu with quick science experiments to choose from.
 A take-apart menu allows visitors to disassemble donated phones, computers, clocks, and other electronic devices, which are recycled afterward.

 Life

 Life explores humanity through three separate areas dedicated to the mind, body, and spirit.
 The Mind area contains optical illusions, physical illusions, an anechoic chamber, and a posable zoetrope.
 Spirit discusses the concept of birth and death and how human cultures understand them.
 Body features interactive health stations where visitors can record their weight, flexibility, and heart rate, then compare their statistics to that of COSI visitors and national averages.
 Life also contains the Labs in Life, three working research pods staffed by OSU students and staff.

 Dinosaur Gallery

 On November 19 of 2017, COSI, in partnership with the American Museum of Natural History, opened a permanent Dinosaur Gallery.
 A traveling special exhibition gallery opened in the Spring of 2018.
 Together, they occupy 2000 m² in the first floor.

+Much of the gallery uses elements from a retired AMNH touring exhibition titled Dinosaurs: Ancient Fossils, New Discoveries such as a diorama of feathered dinosaurs of the Yixian Formation.